39aldo39/klfc/README.md

 Keyboard Layout Files Creator
 =============================

 Keyboard Layout Files Creator is a tool to create keyboard layout files in various formats.
-Currently, exporting to XKB, PKL, KLC and keylayout is supported.
+Currently, exporting to XKB, PKL, KLC, keylayout and TMK is supported.
 The layout is stored in a JSON file, which format is documented in [doc/layout.md](doc/layout.md), and can be imported from a XKB, PKL or KLC file.

 Note on Windows
 ---------------